csm9493/FBI-Denoiser/README.md

 Check 'train_fbi_emse.sh'.
 It contains five shall scripts to train PGE-Net on each dataset.

-## 3. Train PGE-Net (Supervised)
+## 3. Train FBI-Net (Supervised)

-Check 'train_est_mse.sh'.
+Check 'train_fbi_mse.sh'.
 It contains five shall scripts to train PGE-Net on each dataset and seven shall scripts for ablation study.